NiryoRobotics/pyniryo/docs/vision/image_processing_overview.rst

 Color thresholding is very useful in order to detect object with an uniform color.
-The implemented function to realize this operation is :meth:`~pyniryo.vision.image_functions.threshold_hsv`.
+The implemented function to realize this operation is :meth:`~pyniryo.ned.vision.image_functions.threshold_hsv`.

-The following code is using parameters from :class:`~pyniryo.vision.enums.ColorHSV` enum in order to threshold Red features & *hand made* parameters to extract Blue:
+The following code is using parameters from :class:`~pyniryo.ned.vision.enums.ColorHSV` enum in order to threshold Red features & *hand made* parameters to extract Blue:

 .. literalinclude:: code_snippets/color_thresholding.py